Pvt. William Herman Sommerlund

 As a teenager, William went to Iowa to find work on farms.
 In early 1941, when it became apparent that he was going to be drafted into the army, he went back to his Granton to enlist in the army.

-On April 7, 1941, at Camp Grant, Illinois, William was inducted into the U.S. Army.
-William was sent to Fort Knox, Kentucky for basic training.
+On April 7, 1941, at Camp Grant, Illinois, William was inducted into the U.S. Army and sent to Fort Knox, Kentucky, for basic training.
 Upon arriving there, he was assigned to A Company, 192nd Tank Battalion which was originally a Wisconsin National Guard Company from Janesville.
 After completing basic training, William attended tank school where he qualified as a tank driver.

-In the late summer of 1941, the 192nd was sent to Louisiana to take part in maneuvers.
-It was after the maneuvers at Camp Polk, Louisiana, that William and the rest of his battalion learned that they were being sent overseas.
-He received a leave home to say his goodbyes.
+In July 1941, he returned home on a seven day furlough to visit his parents before returning to Ft.
+Knox.
+After he returned, the 192nd was sent to Louisiana to take part in maneuvers from September 1st through 30th.
+It was after the maneuvers the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
+Knox.
+It was there that the battalion learned that they were being sent overseas.
+He received a furlough home to say his goodbyes.

-William and A Company traveled west to San
+Company traveled west to San Francisco by train

 The morning of December 8, 1941, Capt.
 Walter